Dhaval-Chandegara/Dhaval-Chandegara/README.md

 - 👋 Hi, I’m @Dhaval-Chandegara
-- 👀 I’m interested in Mobile app developing with java and kotlin.
+- 👀 I’m interested in Mobile app developing with java, kotlin and flutter.
 - 🌱 I’m currently learning cross platform app developing of flutter or react-native.

 <!---